wildurbear/SBTT/README.md

 This repository contains two tools necessary to extract and organize text from the Stellar Blade demo to edit them easily.
 This has NOT been tested outside of the demo.

+The two tools were written by Claude.
+The guide was created by hand by me.

 ## Guide

 ### 1. Verify Prerequisites